 If clean up is going slower than you thought it would, don’t get discouraged.
 Keep at it, taking one room or one chore at a time until the task is completed.

 #13.
 Order take out Food

 If possible, order take out food or pizza delivery for your day of cleaning so you don’t have to worry about meal prep while cleaning your house.

 #14.
 Put a plan in Place to keep home clean

 Once your house is cleaned, school yourself and your family to pick up after themselves so the house will stay clean longer.
 You can also assign after school chores to each of your children and offer rewards for each week they do all of their chores.

-So there you go, a step-by-step guide on how to clean a messy house to help you out for when you are overwhelmed by the mess.
+So there you go, a step by step guide on how to clean a messy house to help you out for when you are overwhelmed by the mess.

-Did you find the Tips on how to clean a messy house guide helpful?
+Did you find the Tips on how to clean a messy house helpful?
 Share your feedback in the comment section.